ansys/pyansys-dev-guide/doc/source/coding-style/pep8.rst

            these methods from being called from inherited classes.

            """
-           # note how we can call private methods here
+           # note how private methods can be called here
            self.__private_method()

        def public_method(self):